 HSE has also made recommendations on which welding extraction solutions too, these include:

 1. On-Torch Welding Extraction

 MIG welding torches, within with on-torch welding extraction offer a complete solution to the current HSE requirements as they remove the weld fumes away at-source.
 According to the most recent HSE welding fume facts, this is where the concentration of harmful substances will be highest, in what is called the 'plume of fume' that rise at the immediate point from the welding arc.

-Downdraught benches provides a user with a workstation that captures dust and fumes whilst working.
-They are ideal in industrial working environments for dust and fume extraction and industrial processes, such as, welding and grinding dust extraction.
+Downdraught benches provide the user with a workstation that captures dust and fumes whilst working.
+They are ideal in industrial working environments for dust and fume extraction and industrial processes, such as welding and grinding dust extraction.
 They remove harmful substances directly from the operator’s breathing zone.

-All variations of extraction arms provide an ideal solution to capture fumes at-source, providing its being used properly be the operator.
+All variations of extraction arms provide an ideal solution to capture fumes at-source, providing it's being used properly by the operator.

-- Mobile Welding Fume Extractor - A portable solution that features a two or three-metre-long externally-supported extraction arm, which has the ability to be moved around a work piece or workplace.
+Mobile Welding Fume Extractor - A portable solution that features a two or three-metre-long externally-supported extraction arm, which can be moved around a workpiece or workplace.

 Request your FREE LEV Site Assessment Today!